 Travel Town's railroad history began in the 1950s when the city ran a narrow-gauge railroad along the Los Angeles River and Zoo Drive.
 In 1975, the city of LA commissioned the Travel Town Railroad to run a miniature train around the perimeter of the museum.

-Their train a 16-inch gauge miniature railroad, slightly smaller than the 18.5-inch gauge over at Griffith Park & Southern Railroad.
-The entire train originally came from singing cowboy Gene Autry’s Melody Ranch.
-The original locomotive was replaced with a non-steam version, but the cars are still the Singing Cowboy's originals.
+Walt Disney wasn't the only train-loving celebrity of the twentieth century.
+The entire train at Travel Town came from singing cowboy Gene Autry’s Melody Ranch.
+The original locomotive was replaced with a non-steam version, but the cars are original.

 The Travel Town Museum gets extraordinarily high ratings from visitors, who love the fact that they have real trains you can climb onto.
 Kids seem to like it, and lots of people say it's a good place for a birthday party.
 Travel Town is the highest-rated railroad experience in Griffith Park.
-Read some of the Travel Town Reviews at Yelp to get a better idea of what it's like.
+To get a better idea of what it's like, read some of the Travel Town Reviews at Yelp.

 Travel Town is open every day of the year except December 25 and does not charge an admission fee, although you do have to pay for the train ride.
 It is at 5200 Zoo Drive, next to the Live Steamers.Continue to 3 of 3 below.